 Department of Management

-- Xiaomeng Zhang is an Assistant Professor at the Kogod School of Business at American University in Washington DC.
+- Xiaomeng Zhang is an Associate Professor at the Kogod School of Business at American University in Washington DC.
 Her research interests are in the areas of creativity, leadership and motivation, with a desire to understand the relationships between all those areas.
-She has published articles in multiple academic journals including the Academy of Management Journal, Journal of Applied Psychology, Organizational Science, Personnel Psychology, Journal of Management Studies and Human Resource Management Review.
+She has published articles in multiple academic journals including the Academy of Management Journal, Journal of Applied Psychology, Organizational Science, Personnel Psychology, Organizational Behavior and Human Decision Processes, Journal of Management, Journal of Management Studies and Human Resource Management Review.
 Professor Zhang has taught principles of management, organizational behavior, business policies, and h.r. management.
 Her teaching interests include organizational behavior, motivation, and organizational creativity and innovation.
 She earned a B.A. with emphasis in Economics and Business Administration from ZhongShan University, China and a Ph.D. in Organizational Behavior/Human Resource Management from the R.H.
 Smith School of Business at University of Maryland, College Park with a Paine Award for outstanding academic achievement and several teaching awards.

 DegreesPh.D., Organizational Behavior/Human Resource Management, R. H. Smith School of Business at University of Maryland, College Park B.A., Economics and Business Administration, ZhongShan University, China

 - Monday & Thursday: 11am - 12:30pm & 2 - 3:30pm